NVIDIA/cuda-quantum/docs/sphinx/using/backends/nvqc.rst

 Multiple QPUs Asynchronous Execution
 +++++++++++++++++++++++++++++++++++++

-NVQC provides scalable virtualized QPU services, whereby clients can submit asynchronous jobs simultaneously to NVQC.
+NVQC provides scalable QPU virtualization services, whereby clients can submit asynchronous jobs simultaneously to NVQC.
 These jobs are handled by a pool of service worker instances.